 Increasingly, being a CMO entails cross-departmental leadership and collaboration.
 In the 2020s, the most successful CMOs will be the ones that are able to build relationships and get the most out of each member of their team.

 CMOs are experts at promoting their companies’ brands, but in order to thrive (and survive) they must also promote their own personal brand.
 Telling your own story is as important as telling your company’s.
+Fintech is an industry that paradoxically deals in consumers’ most personal ventures while adhering to infamously impersonal marketing strategies.
+Fintech CMOs should embrace the personal at this volatile time – acknowledging the personal toll of the pandemic will encourage your efforts on an internal and on marketing level.
 You must have the ability to position yourself as a thought leader through multiple media channels.

 Start with your own personal story and build from there.